-Module credits 15.00

-Prerequisites Only available to BCom (Human Resource Management) students.

-Contact time 1 lecture per week

-Language of tuition English

-Academic organisation Human Resource Management

-Period of presentation Year
+Module credits 12.00 Prerequisites Only available to BCom (Human Resource Management) students.
+Contact time 1 lecture per week Language of tuition Module is presented in English Academic organisation Human Resource Management Period of presentation Year

-Only available for BCom (Human Resource Management) students.
-Human resource management practices In this module the virtual organisation will be established.
+Human resource management practices

+In this module the virtual organisation will be established.
 Students will act as "human resource practitioners" in this organisation.
 The full spectrum of human resource practices will be applied and practised.
 The student will be given the opportunity to prepare and present reports, to practise and apply techniques, to work on projects within teams as well as to assess processes.

-Module credits 16.00

-Prerequisites Only available for BCom (Human Resource Management) students.

-Contact time 2 lectures per week

-Language of tuition English

-Academic organisation Human Resource Management

-Period of presentation Semester 1
+Module credits 16.00 Prerequisites Only available for BCom (Human Resource Management) students.
+Contact time 2 lectures per week Language of tuition Module is presented in English Academic organisation Human Resource Management Period of presentation Semester 1